In partnership with the Joe Niekro Foundation.

 This group meets first Thursday of the month from 6:30 p.m. to 8 p.m.

-This group is staffed by professionals from Rush, Stroger and the University of Chicago.
+This group is staffed by professionals from Rush, Stroger and the University of Illinois at Chicago.
 Parents who have experienced a pregnancy loss or infant death are welcome.
 The program provides opportunities to share personal stories and promotes healthy grieving with the support of those with similar experiences.